mattparker/lamplighthelp/source/16-6-0_System_Administration_-_Lists.markdown

 - If you have clicked this in error, clicking on the dustbin icon again will 'undelete' the item.
 - Click 'save all changes' at the top or bottom of the page to keep your changes.
 Once you have done this you will not be able to undelete the item.

+Why not have a look at our [video on how to manage drop-down list items in system admin](/help/index/p/52.4.1)?

 ##### Tags
 System admin